 - Manual distractions are all too familiar today, as driver’s attempt to multitask, taking their hands off of the wheel and their attention from the road as they engage in activities such as eating, reaching for items, applying makeup, or cell phone use, to name a few examples.

-How a Billings Distracted Driving Accident Lawyer Demonstrates Liability
+Demonstrating Liability in a Distracted Driving Accident

 The tragic truth, especially for victims of this type of accidents caused by distracted drivers, is that it can be difficult to prove that a distraction caused the accident.
 A Billings distracted driving accident lawyer can prove your injuries are the result of another driver's negligent behavior by;